Walter-Stroebel/Nagios-CLI-Config/README.md

 This has swiftly become a kind of "Swiss Army Knife" for Nagios.

+Make sure to check the wiki of this project as well!

 What works:

 - cd to groups, hosts, services.